Have Questions?

 209-744-9909

-Palm Tree Ranch has been dedicating its treatment services and programs to helping individuals who are struggling with alcohol and drug abuse in Herald, California and within the surrounding area.
+Palm Tree Ranch has been dedicating its treatment services and programs to helping individuals who are struggling with alcohol and drug abuse in Herald, CA. and within the surrounding area.

 To this end, Palm Tree Ranch offers a wide range of treatment and rehabilitation methods, including long term treatment centers, inpatient rehabs, short term treatment facilities, outpatient individual counseling, inpatient detox centers and more.
 Palm Tree Ranch also believes that it is necessary that it provides tailored services to ensure that individuals get the results that they want.
 This is why Palm Tree Ranch is specialized in 12-step facilitation approach, dialectical behavior therapy, motivational interviewing, substance abuse counseling approach, anger management, contingency management/motivational incentive, among other programs.